ahmadexp/IEEE-3335/05 - Architecture/README.md

 While the receive interface allows synchronization to an external reference, the **providing interface** supports distribution of accurate synchronized time and frequency within the associated host system.

 At least one providing interface **SHALL** be present on every TimeCard.
-This interface defines the mechanism by which the TimeCard delivers time of day, phase, and/or frequency in any combination to the host, thereby forming the synchronization channel between the TimeCard and the host.
+This interface defines the mechanism by which the TimeCard delivers time-of-day, phase, and/or frequency to the host in any combination, thereby forming the synchronization channel between the TimeCard and the host.

 Depending on system requirements, the provided interface may consist of a single interface or a combination of multiple concurrent interfaces.
 Common examples include system bus standards such as **ISA**, **MCA**, **PCI**, and **PCI Express (PCIe)**, as well as peripheral and communication interfaces such as **Serial Bus**, **USB**, **SCSI**, **PCMCIA**, or **LPT**.
 The selection of interface type directly influences both the data exchange characteristics and the precision of temporal alignment achievable by the host.